prebhdevsingh/kaf-familycamp/content/faqs.md

       subsidise our events, with the retreat not making a profit and running on a loss.
 This is done so that families can afford to attend get the opportunity to attend.
-We seek to make up any losses through generous donations from the Sadh Sangat. "
+We seek to make up any losses through generous donations from the Sadh Sangat.
+For KFR the opening fee for early registration will be £150 for anyone over 13 years old and £90 for anyone under 12 years old with those under 2 attending for free.
+This will be for a limited time so register before the deadline, all the latest offers will be available via the registration form. "
   - question: I have a baby, do I have to pay?
     answer: Children who are aged 2 and under are free.
 Children aged between 3 and 12-years-old will qualify for the child rate.